ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/tellafriend.rst

 	{title}     {permalink}     {author}     {body}     et cetera...

-Many of the `Channel Entries Tag
+Many of the :ref:`Channel Entries Tag
-Variables <../../modules/channel/variables.html>`_ are available for the tell-a-friend form.
+Variables <channel-entries-single-variables>` are available for the tell-a-friend form.
 Notable exceptions are all category related variables and custom member fields.